7 Monthly Dividend ETFs for your Investment Portfolio

 Expense Ratio: 0.35%

 KBWY’s top three sectors are commercial REITs, specialized REITs and residential REITs.
-19.36% of the ETFs total assets ($163.2 million) are within its top ten holdings.
-The ETF is currently trading at $18.32, which is much lower than the $32 range that it was trading at in February before the financial crisis.
+The ETF is currently trading at $20.67, which is much lower than the $32 range that it was trading at in February before the financial crisis.
 It could be a favorable time to buy, while the price is relatively depressed.

 The list of the top 7 Monthly Dividend ETFs to consider for your portfolio above ranks the funds primarily by their current dividend yield.
 However, as with all investment decisions, individual investors should conduct their own analysis to validate that the funds’ other metrics, such as share-price trend, payout ratios, long-term and short-term total returns, etc., support their specific portfolio strategy.
 To see more stock ETFs with strong monthly dividends, visit our article The Complete List of Monthly Dividend ETFs paying 3%-Plus Distributions.